 2 - Very small enterprises (VSE: 0 - 9 employees)

 provided by FCGA and Banque de France

-- Demand for new financing VSEs was stable, for cash credits (7%) and for investment loans (11%).
+- Demand for new financing from VSEs was nearly stable, for cash credits (6% after 7%) and for investment loans (11%).

-- Access to cash credit decreased slightly this quarter, while maintaining the overall trend of last quarters: 67% of VSEs were fully or substantially granted, after 69% in Q2.
+- Access to cash credit decreased slightly: 65% of VSEs were fully or substantially granted, after 67% in Q3.

-- Access to investment loans increased: 84% of VSEs were granted their request (fully of over 75% of the requested loans), versus 81% in Q2.
+- Access to investment loans remained larger: 85% of VSEs were granted their request (fully of over 75% of the requested loans), versus 84% in Q3.

 3 - Mid-tier enterprises (MTE: 250 - 4 999 employees)